MortyBiomech/HipExo-EEG-Study/acquisition/Questionnaire-v2/Readme.md

 ## 4. Output

 Long-format CSV, one row per item, carrying participant ID, block number, condition code, XDF filename, item ID, construct label, presented position, response value, and response latency relative to the start of the block.
+A `form_section` column distinguishes `pre_session_screening` rows (block 0, condition `PRE_SESSION`) from `post_condition` rows.
 Voice recordings are named to the same convention (`P09__b3__exo-5__probe_change.webm`) and appear as rows with their filename and duration.
 Everything stays on the tablet until exported; nothing is transmitted.

 ---